Nigerian banks incur $1billion in loan losses, blame macro-economic conditions

 The surge in impairments comes against a backdrop of growing inflationary pressures and subsequent hikes in interest rates.

-To curb spiralling inflation, the Central Bank of Nigeria (CBN) has significantly raised its key interest rates, going from 11.5% in December 2021 to a 15-year peak of 18.75%.
+To curb spiraling inflation, the Central Bank of Nigeria (CBN) has significantly raised its key interest rates, going from 11.5% in December 2021 to a 15-year peak of 18.75%.

 Market experts widely anticipate another interest rate hike at the upcoming Monetary Policy Committee (MPC) meeting, which has been rescheduled from its original dates of September 25 and 26, 2023.

-Note: This article was updated to reflect new information.